SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Ring Ranking.md

 The time compexity in the worst case will be $2n-1$

+When one entity wakes up alone , each node wakes up 1 unit of time after the previous one , the last that will stop will be $n-1$

+So :
+$$n + n-1 = 2n -1$$
 ## As Far

 It's not necessary to forward messages with a larger *id* than the ones that we have already seen